thesofproject/sof-docs/algos/tdfb/time_domain_fixed_beamformer.rst

    octave --gui &
    tdfb_test

-This simulation is emprical and executed with testbench.
-The previous bf_design() call for the array created the sine rotation, diffuse field, and random field waveform data files that the simulation run used.
+This simulation is empirical and executed with testbench.
+The previous ``bf_design()`` call for the array created the sine rotation, diffuse field, and random field waveform data files that the simulation run used.
 The theoretical and simulated beam patterns should match.